olgupila/STORM-AI-devkit-2025/baseline_submissions/ml_python/README.md

 # Satellite Pattern-of-Life Identification Challenge Starter Toolkit

 ## ML baseline
-The ML Model train notebook `train.ipynb` provides a foundational model using a Random Forest Classifier aimed at node detection.
+The ML Model train notebook `ml_baseline.ipynb` provides a foundational model using a Random Forest Classifier aimed at node detection.
 This notebook acts as a quick start guide and establishes a performance baseline for the challenge.
 It uses a predefined list of features for training the model.